-- 6.12.1 A trophy presentation will be held at the conclusion of the Championship, after official final results have been posted and any protest time has passed. - 6.12.2 The trophy presentation may take place at an alternative location. - 6.12.3 As a minimum, the following trophies must be awarded for State Championships; - Concourse for each chassis type. - · Top Qualifier for each qualifying class - Top 10 finishing positions for each class - 6.12.4 As a minimum, the following trophies must be awarded for National Championships - Concourse for each chassis type. - · Top Qualifier for each qualifying class - Top 10 finishing positions for each class - 6.12.5 Competitors that do not receive a trophy should receive a participation plaque, medallion or similar. - 6.12.6 Drivers in the main final must receive trophies larger than those in the lower finals. - 6.12.7 Prizes and trophies are allowed to be presented.
-Cash prizes are not permitted.
+- 6.12.1 A trophy presentation will be held at the conclusion of the Championship, after official final results have been posted and any protest time has passed.

+- 6.12.2 The trophy presentation may take place at an alternative location.

+- 6.12.3 As a minimum, the following trophies must be awarded for State Championships;

+- Concourse for each chassis type.

+- Top Qualifier for each qualifying class

+- Top 10 finishing positions for each class

+- 6.12.4 As a minimum, the following trophies must be awarded for National Championships

+- Concourse for each chassis type.

+- Top Qualifier for each qualifying class

+- Top 10 finishing positions for each class

+- 6.12.5 Drivers in the main final must receive trophies larger than those in the lower finals.